neurospeech/test-flow/README.md

 ## Click
 Simulates mouse click, however, it is also tested that the element to be clicked is visible in the view port, otherwise an error is thrown.
+If you specify coordinates, then it will simulate click on that specified coordinates.

 Example,

     [ "click", "#search-button"]
+    // or
+    [ "click", { x: 200, y: 200}]

 ## Assert
-Finally an assertion check command, which will raise an error specified given error message if expression returns false.
+Finally an assertion check command, which will raise an error if expression returns false.

-    [ "assert", "javascript expression should return true", "error message" ]
+    [ "assert", "javascript expression should return true", "description" ]

 Example,

-    [ "assert", "window.$", "jQuery did not load successfully." ]
+    [ "assert", "window.$", "load jQuery." ]